LT-Nacl/Quamperproject24/README.md

-Bloch sphere control, and later readout.
+QEC demo by Leo Titievsky

-Please install NI-VISA and Pyvisa
+Please install NI-VISA and all python dependencies.